(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Lymph nodes in the pelvis

-The type of pelvic exenteration performed depends on the cancer’s location.
+The surgeon recommends the specific type of pelvic exenteration depending on where the cancer cells are located.

-• Anterior exenteration removes the bladder with the gynecologic organs but leaves the rectum
+During an anterior exenteration, the surgeon removes the bladder with the gynecologic organs but leaves the rectum intact.

-• Posterior exenteration removes the rectum with the gynecologic organs but leaves the bladder in place
+During a posterior pelvic exenteration, the surgeon removes the rectum with the gynecologic organs but leaves the bladder in place.

 Six ways to prepare for a pelvic exenteration

-Ahead of the procedure, there are several steps you can take to prepare for a pelvic exenteration.
+Ahead of the procedure, several steps are recommended to help patients prepare for a pelvic exenteration.

-• Write down any questions you have.
-Before surgery, you’ll likely meet with several health-care professionals, including a surgical team (which may include a gynecologic oncologist, urologist, colorectal or surgical oncologists and/or a plastic surgeon), a psychologist and a wound/ostomy nurse.
-Each person you meet with can help explain what you’ll go through during and after surgery.
-Writing down your questions for each person may help you get the most out of your time.
+Write down any questions: Before surgery, the patient will likely meet with several health care professionals, including a surgical team (which may include a gynecologic oncologist, urologist, colorectal or surgical oncologists and/or a plastic surgeon), a psychologist and a wound/ostomy nurse.
+Each clinician may help explain what the patient will go through during and after surgery.
+Writing down questions for each person may help the patient get the most out of his or her time.

-• Find resources.
-Ask about emotional resources available to help you better understand the surgery and cope with the life changes it may bring.
-Your care team can share more information about this.
-You may want to speak with someone who has had the same surgery.
-Also, ask your care team about any sexual functions that may be affected by the surgery.
+Find resources: Ask about emotional support resources available to help understand the surgery and cope with the life changes it may bring.
+The care team can share more information about this.
+The patient may want to speak with someone who has had the same surgery.
+Also, ask the care team about any sexual functions that may be affected by the surgery.

-• Expect tests.
-Be prepared to undergo several medical tests to make sure you’re fit enough for pelvic exenteration.
+Expect tests: The patient should be prepared to undergo several medical tests to make sure he or she is fit enough for pelvic exenteration.
 These may include:

-• Know your medications.
-Let your care team know of all medications, herbal remedies and supplements you use, including those that are over the counter.
-They may want you to stop certain medications in the days before the surgery.
-For example, non-steroidal anti-inflammatory drugs (such as ibuprofen or aspirin) may increase the risk of bleeding.
+Discuss current medications: Let the care team know about all medications, herbal remedies and supplements the patient uses, including those that are over the counter.
+They may want the patient to stop certain medications in the days before the surgery.
+For example, non-steroidal anti-inflammatory drugs (such as ibuprofen or aspirin) may increase the risk for bleeding.

-• Learn about stoma care.
-A stoma is an opening you’ll have in the abdomen to help direct the flow of urine or stool into a special bag on the outside of your body.
-Your care team will explain how this works and how to care for your stoma and bag.
+Learn about stoma care: A stoma is an opening the patient will have in the abdomen to help direct the flow of urine or stool into a special bag on the outside of the body.
+The care team will explain how this works and how to care for the stoma and bag.

-• Ask whether you need to follow a clear liquid diet the day before surgery.
-Your care team can give you instructions on what you can have with a clear liquid diet.
-You also may need to do special preparations to clear your bowel.
+Ask whether a clear liquid diet is necessary the day before surgery: The care team can provide instructions on what the patient can consume with a clear liquid diet.
+The patient also may need to do special preparations to clear his or her bowel.

 A pelvic exenteration is done in two parts.
 The first part of the surgery focuses on the removal of certain organs.
 The second part focuses on the reconstruction of some of the organs that were removed.

-Before the surgery, you receive anesthesia for your comfort.
+Before the surgery, the patient receives anesthesia for comfort.

-Your surgeon first needs to make sure you have “clear surgical margins,” meaning the cancer hasn’t spread outside the pelvis.
-Your surgeon may first make small cuts into the abdomen to examine the organs and pelvic area.
+The surgeon first needs to make sure the patient has “clear surgical margins,” meaning the cancer hasn’t spread outside the pelvis.
+The surgeon may first make small cuts into the abdomen to examine the organs and pelvic area.
 The surgeon may take tissue samples from certain areas beyond the pelvis to study under a microscope in the operating room.
 The surgery will not continue if these samples contain cancer cells, which means the cancer has spread beyond the pelvic area.
-In this case, your care team may recommend other treatments.
+In this case, the care team may recommend other treatments.

-If the samples don’t have cancer cells, your surgeon can continue with the procedure.
+If the samples don’t have cancer cells, the surgeon may continue with the procedure.

-Next, the surgeon checks whether total removal of the tumor appears possible, and if so, then the reproductive organs and other areas are excised.
-This part of the surgery can be performed through a minimally invasive or larger incision approach, depending on your surgeon's preferences.
+Next, the surgeon checks whether total removal of the tumor appears possible and, if so, then the reproductive organs and other areas are excised.
+This part of the surgery can be performed through a minimally invasive or larger incision approach, depending on the surgeon's preferences.

-After the removal, the surgeon proceeds to the reconstruction part.
+After the removal, the surgeon proceeds to reconstruction.
 The areas of reconstruction are dependent upon which organs the surgeon removed.
 For example:

-• If the rectum, part of the colon, or both are removed, your surgeon will perform a colostomy to make another way for stool to leave the body.
+• If the rectum, part of the colon, or both are removed, the surgeon performs a colostomy to make another way for stool to leave the body.

-• If the bladder is removed, your surgeon will create a urinary diversion so urine can leave your body in a different way.
+• If the bladder is removed, the surgeon creates a urinary diversion so urine can leave the body in a different way.

-• If the vagina was removed, then vaginal reconstruction can help restore its function and structure, if desired.
+• If the vagina is removed, then vaginal reconstruction may help restore its function and structure, if desired.

 Benefits and risks of a pelvic exenteration

-The benefit of a pelvic exenteration is that it may rid the body of the cancer that was contained in the pelvis.
-It can also help you to feel better and improve your quality of life.
+The benefit of a pelvic exenteration is that it may rid the body of cancer in the pelvis.
+It may also help the patient feel better and improve his or her quality of life.

-However, there are risks associated with a pelvic exenteration, just as there are with any type of surgery.
+However, some risks are associated with a pelvic exenteration, as with any type of surgery.
 These possible side effects and risks include:

 • Bleeding